sergei-gaponik/clamav-scanner/README.md

 # clamav-scanner

 ClamAV scanner with a REST API.
+This service will download the file from the given URL and scan it with ClamAV.

 ## Installation